Aristolochia utriformis

 Aristolochia utriformis is a species of plant in the family Aristolochiaceae.
-It is endemic to China.
+It is native to Yunnan province of south-central China and northwestern Vietnam.
 It is found in forests at about 1900 meters in Yunnan Province.
 The plants are climbing herbs or shrubs that have pointed leaves with heart shaped bases.
 The yellow-green flowers are tube shaped and bent.
 They hang from the base of a leaf.